-There is more than what meets the eye when it comes to Disney characters.
-Although we grow up watching these characters on our screens, we only know the surface level information about them when in reality Disney characters have origin stories, and background information about them that doesn’t make it to the big screen.
+There is more than what meets the eye when it comes to film and television characters.
+Although we grow up watching these characters on our screens, we only know some surface-level details about them.
+In reality, Disney characters have origin stories and background information about them that doesn’t make it to the big screen.
 Here we take a look at 10 little-known facts about our favorite Disney characters!

 1. “Minnie” mouse is just a nickname